How long does it take to get an MBA? Between 1 and 5 years, depending on the program.

 For our parents’ generation, getting a master of business administration was seen as a great step toward advancing your career in business.

 However, in the post-COVID era, it is important to consider the length and cost of your program.
-Enrolling as a full time, or even part time student is not the best way to improve your business education and career.
+Enrolling as a full-time, or even part-time student is not the best way to improve your business education and career.

-Rather than waste your time and money, try an MBA alternative or fast track MBA.
+Rather than waste your time and money, try an MBA alternative or fast-track MBA.
 They take far less time, and you gain access to the same information and business skills.

 The best MBA alternatives also offer networking opportunities in current and emerging industries.

-Best MBA Alternative: Business Intensive
+Best Micro MBA: Business Intensive

 Business Intensive overview: